vitesempl/RK-IDE-Julia/README.md

 # RK-IDE-Julia
-Package for solving integro-differential equations with discrete delays.
-The main method is the explicit 4- and 7-stage Runge-Kutta method.
+Package for solving Differential equations with Discrete and Distributed delays by the explicit Runge-Kutta method.

 Tools and packages
 ---------